CharityNavigator/irs990/docs/README.md

 ## Who should use this toolkit

 These tools were prepared for researchers, data scientists, and enthusiasts interested in exploring the IRS 990 database.
-These tools are partial and preliminary, but they can help get you get started working with some have found to be a difficult-to-use dataset.
+These tools are partial and preliminary, but they can help you get started working with what some have found to be a difficult-to-use dataset.
 You should **not** use this dataset for legal investigations, policy decisions, or published findings without some scrutiny and careful cleaning.
 If you do polish things up, please consider contributing to this repository.

 ## Prerequisites